OpenC3/docs.openc3.com/_docs_v5/5_development/development.md

         http://localhost:2914/tools/scriptrunner/js/app.js

 1. Refresh the page and you should see your local copy of the application (Script Runner in this example).
 If you dynamically add code (like `console.log`) the yarn window should re-compile and the browser should refresh displaying your new code.
 It is highly recommended to get familiar with your browser's [development tools](https://developer.chrome.com/docs/devtools/overview/) if you plan to do frontend development.

 ## Running a Backend Server

 If the code you want to develop is the cmd-tlm-api or script-runner-api backend servers there are several steps to enable access to a development copy.

 1. Run a development version of traefik.
-OpenC3 uses traefik to direct API requests to the correct locations.
+COSMOS uses traefik to direct API requests to the correct locations.

         % cd openc3-traefik
         traefik % docker ps